-Next, we set out to combine the multi-omic data with the extensive medical metadata associated from our patient cohort to identify biomarkers predictive of mortality at the time of hospital presentation and admission.
-Initially, our analysis unsupervised hierarchical clustering of proteomics (Figure 1C) or metabolomics data (Figure 1D) revealed no association of mortality with overall proteomic or metabolomic profiles.
-However, upon further analysis, we identified specific proteins that were significantly associated with mortality outcomes.
-We found that 87 proteins were significantly enriched in patients who died, while 29 proteins were significantly enriched in patients who survived (Figure 6A)
+Next, we set out to combine the multi-omic data with the extensive medical metadata associated from our patient cohort to identify biomarkers predictive of mortality at the time of hospital presentation and admission Our unsupervised hierarchical clustering analyses of proteomics (Figure 1C) or metabolomics data (Figure 1D) revealed no high-level associations of mortality with overall proteomic or metabolomic profiles.
+However, when conducting feature-level analysis, we identified specific proteins that were significantly associated with mortality outcomes.
+We found that 84 proteins were significantly enriched in patients who died, while 25 proteins were significantly enriched in patients who survived (Figure 6A).

 The enrichment analysis of proteins significantly associated with survival revealed an association with biological processes and components linked to cellular structures and signaling functions.
 Specifically, the significant proteins were enriched for terms associated with the Golgi apparatus, external side of the plasma membrane, calcium ion binding, and extracellular matrix (Figure 6B).
 These terms suggest a role for cellular trafficking, membrane interactions, and structural integrity in influencing patient survival, potentially through mechanisms that enhance cellular resilience and communication.

 Conversely, proteins significantly associated with mortality were enriched in terms related to acute response and homeostasis disruptions.
-Notably, these proteins were associated with blood coagulation, blood microparticle, complement activation, alternative pathway, negative regulation of endopeptidase activity serine-type endopeptidase inhibitor activity, and endopeptidase inhibitor activity (Figure 6C).
+Notably, these proteins were associated with blood coagulation, blood microparticle, ad negative regulation of endopeptidase activity serine-type endopeptidase inhibitor activity, (Figure 6C).
 This enrichment highlights the importance of coagulation processes and immune response regulation in the context of mortality, indicating that disruptions in these pathways might contribute to poorer outcomes in patients.

-HRG and FETUB were identified as the two best performing biomarkers for distinguishing mortality from survival in our study, showing excellent predictive accuracy when evaluated by logistic regression where they produced ROC AUCs of 0.86 and 0.84, respectively (Figure 6D).
+HRG and FETUB were identified as the two best performing biomarkers for distinguishing mortality from survival in our study, showing excellent predictive accuracy when evaluated by logistic regression where they produced ROC AUCs of 0.84 and 0.80, respectively (Figure 6D).
+Our complementary machine learning model showed similar performance when evaluated on an unseen test set, achieving a ROC AUC of 0.83 (Supplementary Figure 11).
+Once again, we noted considerable overlap in the features important to the model and those identified with the alternate EFS based approach (Supplementary Figures 5 and 11).

 In our investigation into the impact of metabolites on mortality outcomes, we found that very few metabolite features showed significant differences.
-Specifically, six metabolites were significantly increased in patients who succumbed to mortality, while only three showed significant increases in patients that survived (Figure 6E).
-Among these, the top two identified metabolite biomarkers, decanoylcarninine and PC(16:0/0:0), showed moderate discriminatory accuracy, producing ROC AUCs of 0.75 and 0.79, respectively (Figure 6F).
+Specifically, seven metabolites were significantly increased in patients who succumbed to mortality, while only two showed significant increases in patients that survived (Figure 6E).
+Among these, the top two identified metabolite biomarkers, decanoylcarninine and PC(16:0/0:0), showed moderate discriminatory accuracy, producing ROC AUCs of 0.74 and 0.78, respectively (Figure 6F).
 Further assessment of our top 10 protein and metabolite biomarkers of mortality for potential confounding variables revealed no significant associations, with the exception of ICU admission status, an expected association with mortality (Supplementary Figure 7).
+Highlighting the degree to which ICU admission status is confounded with mortality, a machine learning model trained with clinical metadata was able to leverage ICU admission status to predict mortality with a ROC AUC of 0.91 (Supplementary Figure 13).
+When ICU admission status was withheld from the model, the model lost all predictive accuracy as expected (Supplementary Figure 13).

 Lastly, we asked if there were any specific genomic features of the strains of E. faecalis or E. faecium that were associated with mortality.
 Using nanopore sequencing and de novo assembly, we analyzed the genomic DNA (gDNA) from E. faecium and E. faecalis isolates collected from patients in our study.
 However, hierarchical clustering based on the presence or absence of gene content across the clinical strains revealed no significant correlations with mortality outcomes (Supplemental Figure 9).